 Exams will be challenging and you will need to study extensively to perform well.
 All exams will be written and consist of problem sets, short answer, multiple choice, and/or true/false questions.
 Midterm exams will be held according to the schedule below.
 All cell phones must be stored away during exams.
 Use of a cell phone or texting during an exam will lead to an automatic F. One equation sheet will be permitted at the discretion of the instructor; this may be provided or prepared by the student depending on the instructions prior to the exam.
-Exams cannot be made up - if an exam must be missed due to an excused absence such as illness then the Final Exam score will be substituted for the missed exam.
-This can only be done once and students that must miss more than one exam should consider dropping the course.
+Exams cannot be made up - For all students, we will drop your lowest midterm exam grade.
+You cannot miss the final.
+If you are absent for an exam, you will receive a grade of zero, and this will become the exam that is dropped from your course grade.
+Students that must miss more than one exam should consider dropping the course.
 The midterms will be held as follows:

-Midterm Exam 1 is scheduled for Wednesday, February 17, and Midterm Exam 2 is scheduled for Wednesday, March 30.
+Midterm Exam 1 is scheduled for February 14^{th} , and Midterm Exam 2 is scheduled for March 23^{rd} .
 Both will be held during lecture.

-The Final Exam is scheduled for Tuesday, May 10, from 8:00 am to 11:00 am.
+The Final Exam is scheduled for Wednesday May 10th, from 11:30 am - 2:30 pm.